MarekDanco/symmetrybreaking/README.md

 ## Structure axioms

 Axioms of the structures tested in [2] are listed in `structures`.
-To run the program on your favorite magma, type the axioms in a `.txt` file and include the path to this file in the argument.
+To run the program on your favorite algebra, type the axioms in a `.txt` file and include the path to this file in the argument.

 If no axioms are given, non-isomorphic models are generated for magmas (i.e. no axioms restricting the binary function).